HIAS-RCEES-FuLab/HaloPBT-Finder/README.md

 - **Scan mode**
   - **DDA** is the recommended acquisition mode because each MS/MS spectrum is directly associated with its precursor ion.
   - **DIA** and **Full Scan** data are also supported.
-For DIA data, CaPFAS performs model prediction using the acquired window-based MS/MS spectra because precursor-specific MS/MS spectra are unavailable.
+For DIA data, HaloPBT-Finder performs model prediction using the acquired window-based MS/MS spectra because precursor-specific MS/MS spectra are unavailable.
 For Full Scan data, where no MS/MS spectra are acquired, the model utilizes the acquired full-scan MS spectra and potential in-source fragmentation ions for prediction.

 - **Ion mode**
-  - Select the ionization mode according to the experimental data.
+  - Select Positive or Negative according to the ionization mode of the experimental data.
-  - **The current PFAS identification model is trained for negative ion mode only**, and therefore negative mode is recommended for PFAS analysis.

 - **Noise threshold**
   - Defines the intensity threshold for noise removal.
   - This parameter should be adjusted according to the performance and noise characteristics of the mass spectrometer used.

-- **Reverse analysis**
-  - Directly analyzes all acquired MS/MS spectra without performing peak feature extraction.

 - **Extract MS/MS**
   - Extracts MS/MS spectra associated with detected features for downstream analysis.